xendfinance/xAuto-Polygon/README.md

 ## DOCUMENTATION

-Polygon Earn is an automated yield aggregator on Polygon designed to automatically seek the best yield from DeFi protocols by automatically shifting funds across  protocols to the protocol with the highest yield.
+XAuto is an automated yield aggregator on Polygon designed to automatically seek the best yield from DeFi protocols by automatically shifting funds across  protocols to the protocol with the highest yield.

 This ensures that users don’t have to have to manually check for protocols with the highest APYs.
 Our smart contracts perform all these operations automatically.

 We are using 3 lending protocols on Polygon mainnet(AAVE, Fulcrum and ForTube).
 Our protocol design pattern allows us to dynamically add new protocols without breaking the original design.

-## Polygon Earn - Smart Contract Operations:
+## XAuto - Smart Contract Operations:

 ![Operation_img](https://github.com/xendfinance/polygon-earn/blob/main/operations.png)